msakai/bnn-verification/miplib2024_submission/additional_files/README.md

 ## Target neural networks

 The network architecture is based on BNNs (binarized neural networks) [2][3].
 We omit the detail of BNN here, but our BNN consists of the following steps:

 1. Each input pixel xᵢ ∈ {0, …, 255} is first binarized as zᵢ = binᵢ(xᵢ) ∈ {-1, +1} using learned threshold (note that threshold varies depending on i),
-2. Some computation g is applied to z to obtain logits = g(z) ∈ R¹⁰,
+2. Some computation g is applied to z = (zᵢ)ᵢ to obtain logits = g(z) ∈ R¹⁰,
 3. Then, y = argmaxⱼ logitsⱼ is the output.

 ```